 As discussed under "Going Concern" earlier in this MD&A, the Company has not generated revenue from operations.
-At December 31, 2019, the Company had cash of \$197,584 and a deficit of \$11,483,119.
+At March 31, 2020, the Company had cash of \$819,813 and a deficit of \$11,305,641.
 Plata has historically raised funds principally through the sale of securities and option receipts from the optioning of its mineral properties.
-The Company expects that it will obtain funding through equity financing, debt financing or some other means depending on market conditions.
-However, there can be no assurance that the Company will be able to obtain such additional funding or obtain it on acceptable terms.

-Management's Discussion and Analysis For the Year ended December 31, 2019
+Management's Discussion and Analysis For the Three Months ended March 31, 2020